tapyu/c-and-cpp-lessons/README.md

 Each memory address and is usually represented in hexadecimal, e.g., `0x7ffe100ee504`, where the prefix `0x` indicates that it is a hexadecimal number.

 > NOTE: In a 64-bits memory architecture, each address contains 16 hex digits.
 However, the `C`/`C++` compiler [suppress](https://stackoverflow.com/a/7190827/13343959) the leading `0`'s when printing it out.
-Therefore, the full memory address would be `0x00007ffe100ee504`.
+Therefore, the full memory address is actually `0x00007ffe100ee504`.

 #### **What is memory allocation?**